 The entrepreneurial activity of migrants is near double that of UK-born individuals.
-Migrant businesses generate many jobs and opportunities for local people, and Allia wants to help them thrive.
+These businesses generate many jobs and other opportunities, and Allia wants to help them thrive.
 Some examples of businesses of the entrepreneurs who attended the workshop include an ethically sourced jewellery company, a forensic science service, and an organic cosmetics business.

-Anna Urbanska, Business Support Associate at Allia says: “It was the first time we organised a workshop for migrant entrepreneurs in Peterborough, and we hope it helped them to fill any gaps in their knowledge.
-The entrepreneurs were innovative, open and energetic and it was great to see how keen they were to make a positive impact on local industries.”
+Anna Urbanska, Business Support Associate at Allia says: “It was the first time we organised a workshop for this specific group of entrepreneurs in Peterborough.
+The team was innovative, open and energetic and it was great to see many ideas were discussed.”

 Serious Impact will be running another workshop for migrants in Peterborough on 14th November entitled ‘Sales, Marketing and Effective Communication’ at the Future Business Centre: